 Do you have a novel or song that you’ve always wanted to publish?
 Or maybe you’re a graphic artist at heart, with designs that would be perfect on a t-shirt?

-If this sounds like you, then why not make your dream a reality?
+If this sounds like you, why not make your dream a reality?
 There is no better time to become a content creator, with Amazon offering a few different ways to get your art in front of the masses.

 This article dives into how to create digital content and how to make money doing it using Amazon.